Talisa García

-Talisa García (Chile, 1973) is a British actress of Chilean origin.
-She is best known for her role of Kim Vogel in Baptiste (TV series) and Sofia Perez in Decrypted.
+Talisa García (born 1973) is a British actress of Chilean origin.
+She is best known for her role of Kim Vogel in Baptiste and Sofia Perez in Decrypted.

+García is also known for being the first trans actress to be cast by Lucasfilm and to be cast in a cisgender role in a Disney production.

 Biography

 She was adopted by a university lecturer and her engineer husband after she was found in the streets of Chile.

 In 2003, she completed her master's degree in acting at the Arts Educational School, London.